aesy/reddit-comment-highlights/README.md

 ###Contribute
 Please use the [issue tracker](https://github.com/easyfuckingpeasy/chrome-reddit-comment-highlights/issues) to report bugs or feature requests.
 Pull requests are welcome, but please make sure compiliation still works (`npm run build:prod`) and lint (`npm run lint`) beforehand.

+### License
+chrome-reddit-comment-highlights is licensed under the MIT License (see LICENSE file).